pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

         task = create_key("sub-{subject}/func/sub-{subject}_task-foodchoice_run-{item:01d}_bold")
         ```

-        In this example it is important to notice that we follow the same pattern as for the T1 weighted image, but this time we have specified the folder `func`, which as you should know, stands for **functional**.
+        In this example it is important to notice that we follow the same pattern as for the T1 weighted image, but this time we have specify the folder `func`, which as you should know, stands for **functional**.
 Additionally we have specified the task name
-        `task-taskname`, the runs and the `bold` suffix that indicate the kind of file we are dealing with.
+        `task-taskname`, the runs, `_run-` and the `bold` suffix that indicates the type of functional file we are dealing with.

-        It is superfluous to say that we need to create as many keys as the types of files we need to include in our BIDS convertion.
+        We need to create as many keys as the number of types of files we want to include in our BIDS convertion.

     - **Heuristics:** Now we need to create a few basic rules to tell heudiconv which files to extract.